ctrlallorg/CTRLall/src/word/pages-and-views.md

   <h1>Pages and Views</h1>

   <section class="section-light">
-  This article explains the basics of altering pages and views in Word.
+  <p>This article explains the basics of altering pages and views in Word.</p>

   <h2>View tab</h2>
   <p>Under the <strong>View</strong> tab you have several options to zoom and have choose where one or more pages are shown on screen.</p>